chrisdallat/Mastermind-Terminal-Game/README.md

 ### Program Usage

-1. From the terminal move to "mastermind" directory and type "make" to compile the program.
+1. From the terminal move to "my_mastermind" directory and type "make" to compile the program.

    ```sh
    make